jcg0105/CarChaseGame/README.md

 or the equivalent should work.

 BUGS:
 Spawning the car obstacles does not seem to work.
-They should be a child of the ground sphere and randomly spawn along points on the road, but they just stay in their starting places :(
+They start in their starting positions but then get rid of their scaling and their position does not stick to the sphere :(